seek-oss/braid-design-system/packages/docs-ui/README.md

 ### `SideNavigationSection`

-A group of SideNavigationItems designed for the side bar.
+A navigation section containing a list of links, designed for the side bar.

 ```tsx
 import { SideNavigationSection } from '@braid-design-system/docs-ui';